lennoxruk/checkout-lfs-helper/README.md

     fetch-depth: 0
 ```

-This will retrieve binary files but the contents will not be correct.
-This action is just a simple workaround for the problem, see [background](#background) for explanation.
+This Gitea Action is a hack for retrieving LFS files in a Gitea workflow.
+It is just a simple workaround for the problem, see [background](#background) for explanation.

 ## How to use

-Use in workflow as below.
+Use in workflow as below, just invoke the checkout-lfs-hack action after the checkout step.

 ```yaml
 jobs: